 Leigh D. Roadman

-Leigh D. Roadman is a Member in the Litigation Practice Group in Clark Hill’s Chicago office.
-His practice focuses on white collar criminal defense.
-He has represented individuals and entities in federal and state white collar criminal investigations and trials involving multiple industries, including medical professionals, pharmaceutical company executives, healthcare company owners and executives, food company owners and executives, and owners and financial executives of a wide variety of businesses that have come under scrutiny by the IRS, the FBI, HHS, SEC, FDA, USDA, FDIC, EPA, DOL, and state agencies as well.
+Leigh represents individuals and entities in federal and state white collar criminal investigations and trials involving multiple industries, including medical professionals, pharmaceutical company executives, healthcare company owners and executives, food company owners and executives.
+Additionally, Leigh represents owners and financial executives of a wide variety of businesses that have come under scrutiny by the IRS, the FBI, HHS, SEC, FDA, USDA, FDIC, EPA, DOL, and state agencies.
 Leigh has extensive experience in representing individuals and entities in related civil administrative and enforcement proceedings, commercial litigation and civil audits, appeals and litigation.
+He defends clients owing tax debts who face liens, levies and other enforcement activities by federal and state tax agencies